prysmaticlabs/yaml-to-go/README.md

 - Hex strings are treated as bytes.
 You must handle hex encoded strings as binary data when serializing the yaml data.
-- When hex strings are considered for their type, if the length of the bytes is less than or equal to 96 then it will be a fixed sized byte array.
+- If a hex encoded byte string is 32, 48, or 96 bytes, then it will be a fixed size array.
+Otherwise the field is a byte slice.
-  Otherwise, it is considered a byte slice `[]byte`.
+- All number values are treated as unsigned 64 bit integers.

 ## Credits